Red Devils look to extend lead at the top of the table against a home side hoping to continue their rich vein of form and move a step closer to safety

 - Despite their poor away form, Manchester United have only lost three times this season, compared to West Ham’s 12 defeats and 11 draws.

-- Manchester United look set to welcome back captain Nemanja Vidic to the centre of defence, a timely return with Rio Ferdinand, Rafael da Silva, John O’Shea injured along with long-term absentee Owen Hargreaves, while Paul Scholes and Jonny Evans miss out through suspension.
+- Manchester United look set to welcome back captain Nemanja Vidic to the center of defense, a timely return with Rio Ferdinand, Rafael da Silva, John O’Shea injured along with long-term absentee Owen Hargreaves, while Paul Scholes and Jonny Evans miss out through suspension.

 August 28th 2010, Manchester United 3-0 West Ham